anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Time is the wisest counsellor of all.
+Quote: Do not scorn what you have received, nor envy the gains of others.
+He who envies others does not obtain peace of mind.

-By: Pericles
+By: The Buddha